-11. Are Federal income taxes withheld from railroad retirement annuities?
+13. Are Federal income taxes withheld from railroad retirement annuities?

 Yes, and the amounts withheld are shown on the statements issued by the RRB each year.
-However, an annuitant may request that Federal income taxes not be withheld, unless the annuitant is a nonresident alien or a U.S. citizen living outside the United States.
+However, an annuitant may request that Federal income taxes not be withheld, unless the annuitant is a nonresident alien or a U.S. citizen living outside the 50 states or Washington, D.C.